LucHermitte/lh-vim-lib/doc/Log.md

 - When debugging I need the logging context of a debug message.
 - We need to be able to trace back the context of an error, whether it's a runtime error or a logic error.
+- When things that should not really happen... happen.
+I usually really on my [DbC framework](DbC.md) for programming errors, and since v5.4.0 I have a new [warning](#warnings) sub-framework for errors that relate to an incorrect usage/configuration of various features.

 #### Rationale/motivations

 End users only really need comprehensible error and information messages.
 They don't care about the context.
 They don't care about debug messages.